Gold Coast Suburb Profile - Southport

 Richard Gardiner was the first European to settle in the area which was known as Nerang Creek Heads.
 In 1869, Gardiner built a home and a wharf at the river end of Queen St. Following Gardiner's lead, the Loder family joined him, then many others.

 The village was renamed Southport in 1875 after the English seaside resort town.
-By 1890 the place had become the place for the social set, mainly due to its beautiful views and perfect weather.
+By 1890 the suburb had become the place for the social set, mainly due to its beautiful views and perfect weather.
 Beautiful one day, perfect the next.
 The tiny resort town flourished as the Council encouraged the development of kiosks, swimming baths, sideshow amusements and a theatre.

-The Southport Jetty which was finished in 1880 and was a very important link as the steamers and cutters were still the main means of contact.
+The Southport Jetty was finished in 1880 and was a very important link as the steamers and cutters were still the main means of contact.
 During this burgeoning era some of the Gold Coast's landmarks were erected — The Southport School, St Hilda's which was known then as Goyte-Lea and the Court House.

 Southport Retirement